NVIDIA/tensorrt-laboratory/examples/Deployment/ObjectStore/README.md

 In the Image Service example, the ImageClient separates out an inference request into two components:
 - 1) a bulk data transfers to a backend store,
-- 2) and a gRPC requests that essentially captures the metadata for the type of operation and location of the image in the backend store.
+- 2) a gRPC request that contains the details of the request (model, file_handle, etc.)

-The implemenation of this concept uses an S3-compatible Object Store.
-The samples should work equally well on AWS S3 or via Rook's S3 Object Store implementation running locally on our Kubernetes cluster.
-For more details on how we installed Kubernetes and Rook, see the [NVIDIA DeepOps Project](https://github.com/nvidia/deepops).
+To implement this concept, we will use an S3-compatible Object Store.
+The example should work equally well on AWS S3 or via Rook's S3 CephObjectStore implementation running locally a Kubernetes cluster.
+For more details on how Kubernetes and Rook were installed, see the [NVIDIA DeepOps Project](https://github.com/nvidia/deepops).

 This folder contains some basic configuration files and scripts for preparing the ObjectStore for our Image Service.